brendacs/colludia-gatsby/src/content/posts/review/2020-11-12-lamentum-demo-review.markdown

 ![][image0]

 Reflexes honed and ready, I decided to convince him that I am in full possession of my mental faculties by engaging in pleasant conversation.
-Victor inquires what book he is reading—the old man’s response: “The Masque of the Red Death by Edgar Allan Poe.
+Victor inquires what book he is reading — the old man’s response: “The Masque of the Red Death by Edgar Allan Poe.
 The tale of Prince Prospero’s futile efforts to avoid death... a task we all know is impossible.”
 Victor derives a message of hope and determination from this summary and proudly states he would do the same.

 The old man replies, “Don’t you confuse hope with impossible longings.”
 A simple statement of aged wisdom, but one which carries so much resonance.
 I felt its weight in my mind like a stone falling into a river, and ripples had begun forming.